-Put the alteration off as much as possible
+Put the wedding dress alterations off as much as possible

-While you may be tempted to get the alteration done early, and cross the item off your list, it isn't the best way to go.
+You may be tempted to get the alterations done early and cross the item off your list.
+But trust us - it isn't the best way to go.
 Since wedding dresses tend to be skin hugging designs, bringing a dress in too early can result in a fit that's less than perfect, since you may put on or lose weight.

-Bringing your dress in too close to the day of the wedding isn't a good idea either, because there may not be enough time to do all the alterations you need.
-Since detailed alterations can take four or five fittings, and often run into months, it's ideal to allow three months for the process, just to err on the side of caution.
+Bringing your dress in too close to the day of the wedding isn't a good idea either.
+This is because there may not be enough time to do all the alterations you need.
+Detailed alterations can take four or five fittings and often run into a month-over month process.
+As such, it's ideal to allow three months for the process, just to err on the side of caution.

 If you're getting the wedding dress at a salon, chances are that they have their own in-house seamstresses for the perfect fit.
 Not all salons employ such experts, however.
 If you're at such a place, or if you're buying your dress online or at a wholesale outlet, you'll need to make arrangements for the alterations on your own.
 The number one rule is to go with a professional who specializes in wedding dress fittings.
 Even if you always got all your alterations done at the local dry cleaners, it isn't a good idea to trust them with intricate work, such as bustles, boning and hemlines.

 Go exactly the way you will at the wedding

 It's important when you head in for your alteration sessions that you go dressed in the exact same undergarments that you plan to wear on your wedding day.
 It wouldn't be a bad idea to bring your shoes and other accessories as well to ensure correct length.
 Additionally, not only is the alteration session about fitting, it's also about creating an overall look.
 It's only possible to alter for that when the entire ensemble is in place.